IuriiP/yii-version-control/README.md

 * `provide` is a condition (any acceptable for `where`) for marking the version as **provided**.
+This capability is helpful for making the 'draft versions' for example.
 Just define it if you need use this capability.
 Once defined a parameter will used for excluding an **unprovided** last record.
 But an **unprovided** record will be accessed if the `$forEdit` condition of